In this post, we will be looking at the perfect Body Mass Index (BMI) according to a research article.

-RESULTS: BMI was much more significant than Waist to Hip ratio, for determining attractiveness.
+BMI was much more significant than Waist to Hip ratio, for determining attractiveness.

 A gentleman friend of mine once said:

-“The best thing about growing older, is that more and more of the opposite sex population looks attractive to me.”
+“The best thing about growing older, is that more and more of the opposite sex looks attractive to me.”

-A key point is “YOUNG adult women”.
+A key point is YOUNG adult women.
 As women grow older in adult life their body mass index naturally increases.
-So the optimum BMI for a 30s, or 40s or 50s or 60yr old is different from a women in her 20’s.
+So the optimum BMI for a 30, 40, 50 or 60 year old is different from a women in her 20’s.